PrincetonUniversity/install_pytorch/README.md

 ssh tiger-iXXgYY
 ```

-Once on the compute node run `watch -n 1 nvidia-smi`.
+In the command above, you must replace XX and YY with the actual values (e.g., `ssh tiger-i19g1`).
+Once on the compute node run `watch -n 1 gpustat`.
 This will show you a percentage value indicating how effectively your code is using the GPU.
 The memory allocated to the GPU is also available.
+TensorFlow by default takes all available GPU memory.
 For this specific example you will see that only about 10% of the GPU cores are utilized.
 Given that a CNN is being trained on small images (i.e., 28x28 pixels) this is not surprising.
-You should repeat this analysis with your actual research script to ensure that your GPUs are nearly fully utilized.
+You should repeat this analysis with your actual research code to ensure that the GPU is being utilized.
+For jobs that run for more than 10 minutes you can check utilization by looking at the [TigerGPU utilization dashboard](https://researchcomputing.princeton.edu/node/7171).

-Type `Ctrl+C` to exit the `watch` screen.
-Type `exit` to return to the head node.
+Type `Ctrl+C` to exit the `watch` command.
+Type `exit` to leave the compute node and return to the head node.

-[View](https://researchcomputing.princeton.edu/node/7171) the GPU utilization dashboard for TigerGPU.

 ## Using Multiple GPUs